skoolkid/skoolkit/sphinx/source/components.rst

 * *operation* - the operation (e.g. 'XOR A') after any ``@*sub`` or ``@*fix`` directives have been applied; for an instruction in a remote entry, this is an empty string
+* *refs* - the addresses of the instruction's indirect referrers, as defined by a :ref:`refs` directive
 * *sub* - `True` if the operation was supplied by ``@*sub`` or ``@*fix`` directive, `False` otherwise